Six items appear below:

 Take for example Anonymous v Dowling (#93 p24) regarding the translation of "almah".
 Who is to be the final arbiter?

-Dozens of Bible debates are on this website:
+Dozens of Bible debates, investigating the accuracy of the Bible are on this website: